How do mitochondria convert energy?

-The machinery that the mitochondria use to make energy is called the electron transport chain.
-Mitochondria generate chemical energy, in the form of a chemical called adenosine triphosphate or ATP for short.
+The machinery that the mitochondria use to convert energy is called the electron transport chain.
+Mitochondria convert chemical energy, in the form of a chemical called adenosine triphosphate or ATP for short.
 ATP is an energy currency that every cell in our body can use.
-This electron transport chain is made up of 4 complexes which are groups of proteins that work together to carry out their function, the 5th complex is responsible for the final step of the energy generation.
+This electron transport chain is made up of 4 complexes which are groups of proteins that work together to carry out their function, the 5th complex is responsible for the final step of energy conversion.
 It is found in the inner mitochondrial membrane and parts of the first, third, fourth and fifth complexes are coded for by the mitochondrial DNA.
-In order for energy to be generated several steps have to occur.
+In order for energy to be converted several steps have to occur.

 For a printable, quick summary of the information above please click here: